kitschpatrol/ambient-novel/README.md

 # install ffmpeg with fddk-aac
 # whisperx doesn't care about specific encoder implementations, but safari does
 # and we also use ffmpeg in the data generation step
-# TODO does this install ffprobe as well?
+# ffprobe is installed along with ffmpeg
 brew tap homebrew-ffmpeg/ffmpeg
-brew install homebrew-ffmpeg/ffmpeg/ffmpeg --with-fdk-aacbrew tap homebrew-ffmpeg/ffmpeg
-brew install miniconda
-conda init zsh
+brew install homebrew-ffmpeg/ffmpeg/ffmpeg --with-fdk-aac brew install miniconda conda init zsh